- Composition of the Cell Nucleus

 Deeper inside the nucleus resides the DNA, which usually exists in the form of interphase chromosomes.
 Being an extremely long molecule (~2 meters for mammals) DNA must be packaged extensively to fit inside the relatively small space of the nucleus.
 This is achieved via an energy dependent process that involves numerous proteins and ultimately gives rise to a structure known as chromatin.

 Despite the importance of DNA packaging, it is equally important that the DNA sequence remains accessible to repair and transcription machinery.
 This accessibility is highly dependent on the extent of compaction and this is reflected in the two types of chromatin that exist in the nucleus; euchromatin and heterochromatin (reviewed in 4).
 Euchromatin is less compact than heterochromatin and is more transcriptionally active.

 Another prominent structure found in the nucleus is the nucleolus.
-This is often seen as a distinct dense body and is sometimes referred to as a sub-organelle (reviewed in ), although it is not bound by membrane.
+This is often seen as a distinctly dense body and is sometimes referred to as a sub-organelle (reviewed in ), although it is not bound by membrane.
 The nucleolus is enriched with tandem repeats of rDNA (regions of DNA that encode rRNA or ribosomal RNA).
-The major role of nucleolus therefore is the synthesis of rRNA and the assembly of ribosomes - the protein synthesis machinery of cell.
+The major role of the nucleolus therefore, is the synthesis of rRNA and the assembly of ribosomes - the protein synthesis machinery of the cell.